HatefulRock/Language-Learning-App/README.md

     ```bash
     pip install -r requirements.txt
     ```
-    *(Note: You will need to create a `requirements.txt` file listing all necessary packages based on the imports in your code.)*

 4.  **API Keys & Configuration:**
     *   External services (Translation APIs, LLM APIs, Cloud Voice/OCR) require API keys.
     *   Copy the example configuration file (if provided) or create `config/settings.json`.
-    *   **DO NOT commit your API keys directly into the code or `settings.json` if the repository is public.** Use environment variables or a secure secrets management method.
+    *   Use environment variables or a secure secrets management method.
 See `config/settings_manager.py` for how settings are loaded.
     *   Configure necessary paths (e.g., Tesseract path if not in PATH) and default languages in `config/settings.json`.

 ## ▶️ Usage